27th Aug. 2021

 Example of a persona, extracted from the article 'Personas make users memorable for product team members' published by Nielsen Normal Group

 Incorporating personas as a design tool entails using a series of methods and tools to ensure that a design focuses on the users’ needs.
-It usually involves creating representative profiles of typical users by observing and following them using different strategies such as conducting interviews and ethnographic research.
+It usually involves creating representative profiles of typical users by conducting interviews and/or ethnographic research.
 By developing multiple personas (e.g., 'the family person', 'the young professional', etc.) and ‘listening to them’ when designing a service or digital experience, designers can make sure that the product they are designing actually meets the needs and resonates with their customers.